-- a) a trademark that is registered in Belarus or a trademark that seeks registration (application has already been filed) in respect of homogeneous goods if there is no letter of consent issued by the owner of this trademark; - b) a trademark that belongs to another person and enjoys legal protection on the basis of international treaties to which the Republic of Belarus is a party in respect of homogeneous goods if there is no letter of consent issued by the owner of this trademark; - c) a trademark that belongs to another person and is recognized as well-known in respect of all kinds of goods if there is no letter of consent issued by the owner of this trademark; - d) a Geographic Indication or Appellationa of Origin that is protected in the Republic of Belarus in respect of all kinds of goods (except when a trademark is registered for the goods to which this Geographic Indication or Appellation of Origin is applied and a geographic name is included in the trademark as a non-protected element). - The territorial limit of registration is: the territory of the Republic of Belarus.
+- (a) a trademark that is registered in Belarus or a trademark that seeks registration (application has already been filed) in respect of homogeneous goods if there is no letter of consent issued by the owner of this trademark; - (b) a trademark that belongs to another person and enjoys legal protection on the basis of international treaties to which the Republic of Belarus is a party in respect of homogeneous goods if there is no letter of consent issued by the owner of this trademark; - (c) a trademark that belongs to another person and is recognized as well known in respect of all kinds of goods if there is no letter of consent issued by the owner of this trademark; - (d) a geographical indication or appellation of origin that is protected in the Republic of Belarus in respect of all kinds of goods (except when a trademark is registered for the goods to which this geographical indication or appellation of origin is applied and a geographical name is included in the trademark as a non-protected element). - The territorial limit of registration is: the territory of the Republic of Belarus.